-Consider donating to a Veterans charity, hiring a Veteran if you’re an employer, or volunteering for Veteran causes or organizations.
+Consider donating to a Veteran charity, hiring a Veteran if you’re an employer, or volunteering for Veteran causes or organizations.
 Educate yourself on Veteran issues and find out how you can contribute to decreasing them.

 The easiest and most effective way you can thank a Veteran is to simply be there for the Veteran(s) in your life.
 Continue to check in on them.
 Ask them how their day is going.
 See if there’s anything you can do for them or anything they need.
 Spend more time with them every day.

 Parading and celebrating for one day a year with respectful words on your lips and an American flag in your hand is all fine and good, but being better for our Veterans 365 days of the year is what really makes a difference.

 Like him or not, Barack Obama may have said it best when he proclaimed,

 “It’s about how we treat our Veterans every single day of the year.
 It’s about making sure they have the care they need and the benefits that they’ve earned when they come home.
 It’s about serving all of you as well as you’ve served the United States of America.”

 Celebrate Veterans Every Day

 Veterans Day is a time to respect and celebrate the people in your life who have served in the military and have been discharged.
 It’s a day for Americans to thank the members of the community who have put in the time to defend the nation and the freedoms that we enjoy.
 It’s a time to appreciate the literal blood, sweat, and tears of the nearly 20 million Veterans who live and work in America.